varletjs/rattail/docs/general/has-own.md

 # hasOwn

-Determine whether an object has a specific property as its own (not inherited)
+Determine whether an `object` has a specific property as its own (not inherited).

 ### Usage